 PI responsibilities when selected:

-Kenneth Tramposch manages the LSO program on behalf of the OVPRED.
-You can contact him at firstname.lastname@example.org or (716) 645-3321 for any questions or advice about the LSO process.
+Ken Tramposch manages the LSO program.
+You can contact him at firstname.lastname@example.org or (716) 645-3321 for questions / advice about the LSO process.